WalidNewaz/python-web-dev/README.md

 Within each **chapter directory**, you will find:

-- `code/` → runnable code examples from the book
+- runnable code examples from the book
-- `resources/` → datasets, sample files, or other supporting material
-- `assignments/` → starter files and solutions for chapter assignments
 - `README.md` → notes and usage instructions

 ---